Architeuthis-Flux/JumperlessV5/docs/index.md

 - 2 x 12-bit current/voltage sensors ([INA219](https://www.ti.com/product/INA219)) which can also be used to measure resistance
 - 10 x Routable GPIO ([RP2350](https://www.raspberrypi.com/products/rp2350/)) which can also be hardware I²C, UART, or SPI
 - 2 x 14 pin daisy chain headers on either side to pass eight analog signals + SPI + Power to another Jumperless
-- A cool probe to connect and measure stuff (TRRRS jack with I²C)
+- A cool probe to connect and measure stuff (TRRRS jack)
 - A rotary encoder / switch ([SIQ-02FVS3](https://www.lcsc.com/product-detail/Rotary-Encoders_Mitsumi-Electric-SIQ-02FVS3_C2925423.html))
 - 451 addressable RGB LEDs ([XL-1010RGBC](https://www.lcsc.com/product-detail/Light-Emitting-Diodes-LED_XINGLIGHT-XL-1010RGBC-WS2812B_C5349953.html))

 ### Included Probe

 Jumperless V5 uses a string of 92 precision resistors in a huge voltage divider and an ADC channel to sense which number the probe is poking.
-The probe has LEDs to show you which mode you're in and a switch to turn it into a routable analog IO to measure things or quickly inject signals into your circuit.
+The probe has LEDs to show you which mode you're in, 2 buttons to channge between adding or removing connections, and a switch to turn it into a routable analog IO to measure things or quickly inject signals into your circuit.

 ![newProbe2](https://github.com/user-attachments/assets/1aecc98a-428c-4794-bf05-6d5bcc994c5e)